nguyensjsu/sp18-202-techninjas/Project Journal.md

 * Everyone decided to take 1 design pattern each to implement in the code and discuss the approach with the team.

+### Owned by: Arshiya Pathan
+#### Core Value- Communication

+Activities done:
+* Discussed and decided project topic Garden Maze.
+* Communicated with team members about the game engine, ddesign patterns that can be included.
+* Finalized one design pattern for each team member
+* Started working on development of a code.